At long last I greet the blog again, and I suppose I feel like something of a stranger considering all of the blank pages between us as of late.

 At first, sitting in front of the steering wheel felt like something of a mismatch, as if it was something I wasn’t supposed to be doing.

-In turn, I got on the road looking like the pink panther, just trying to avoid any trouble by keeping up with the flow of traffic as inconspicuously as possible.
+In turn, I got on the road looking conspicuous, just trying to avoid any trouble by keeping up with the flow of traffic as naturally as possible.
 I was a timid driver, who just wanted to get to his destination in a calm and delightful manner.

-Fast forward through a few weeks later, however, and it’s a starkly different picture.
-While I didn’t become a race track driver, I certainly lost the timid attitude, along with any patience for drivers holding up the damn road!
+Fast forward a few weeks later, however, and it’s a different picture.
+While I didn’t become a race-track driver, I certainly lost the timid attitude, along with any patience for drivers holding up the damn road!

-And again, this meant a lot to me.
-After all, how much could I know about my city if I didn’t know what it feels to swerve through its curves?!
+But this meant a lot to me.
+After all, how much could I know about my city if I didn’t know the feeling of swerving through its curves?!
 And how much could I know about my city if I didn’t know what it’s like to be a part of its massive traffic jams?

 Now, finally, there’s some time to pause and reflect again.
-But unlike our time on the road, I’d like to catch up slow and in a manner that doesn’t put anyone’s life at risk!
+But unlike our time on the road, I’d like to catch up slow and in a manner that doesn’t put anyone’s life at risk.
+Ahem.

 With this in mind, please trust that you’ll be seeing a lot more of J.T. again soon.
 But in the meantime, please enjoy some safe travels; and watch out on the road, since you just might have to get outta my way!